maslick/telega/README.md

 ## Motivation
 As you probably know Telegram API was blocked by Russian authorities a while ago, meaning one cannot access ``https://api.telegram.org`` from within Russia.

 The solution is to run a proxy outside Russia.
 In fact there are many proxies out there (primarily SOCKS).
 Their main disadvantage is that these proxies come and go, and you simply don't have control over this process.
 If you need a stable connection, you will eventually run your own server.

 This simple HTTP proxy can be run on any cloud provider e.g. Heroku (free 🍺).
 Its primary use-case is sending group notifications from CI (e.g. Jenkins).

 ## Features
 * Written in Go :heart:
-* Lightweight: ~2.3 MB
+* Lightweight: ~2.3 MB zipped
-* Cloud-native friendly (Docker + k8s)
+* Cloud-native friendly: Docker + k8s
+* Secure: Basic authentication

 ## Installation
 ```zsh